werer9/jekyll-now/_posts/2021-12-26-Restarting-Chinese.md

 Anki and reading the news in Chinese.
 I also began tracking my hours spent in Chinese to keep me accountable.
 However, towards the end of lockdown, University got busy, and I have since stopped doing all of this.

+This time period was by far the most productive period in my Chinese learning journey.
+My listening comprehension and overall reading comprehension improved rapidly, and I began to pick up some words and grammar points without even thinking about it.
+This also had the unfortunate effect of making me realise how little I knew and how much further I had to go.
+Yet, it was at this point that I realised how I will be able to achieve a high level of comprehension in the language and eventually fluency.

 ## My Future with Chinese

 This summer is looking to be quite busy and intense.
 I am starting to go to the gym and exercise regularly,